Guillemdb/FractalAI/README.md

 - Create a Docker container.

-- Write an 8 pages paper that details the implementation presented using formal math.

 ## Bibliography
  - **[1]**  Guo, Xiaoxiao and Singh, Satinder and Lee, Honglak and Lewis, Richard L and Wang, Xiaoshi.